1) Launch Unix terminal

-Enter the following command to verify Java is installed:
+Enter the following commands to install Homebrew and Java (openjdk):

 3) Make project folder